 DISTRICT VEGETATIVE TECHNICIAN POSITION AVAILABLE

-Gulf Coast SWCD has a job opening for the District Vegetative Technician Position.
+Gulf Coast SWCD has two job openings for the District Vegetative Technician Positions.
 We are looking for someone who can work both inside doing reports and paperwork as well as work outside in the field (sand, water, mud, heat) planting coastal and inland shore vegetation.
 This is a full time position (40 hours a week) with benefits offered.
 Please click this link: DISTRICT Vegetative TECHNICIAN .2 for the full job description.
-Email resumes to Danielle.email@example.com or drop off at 5417 Gerstner Memorial Drive, Lake Charles, LA 70607.
+Email resumes to Danielle.firstname.lastname@example.org or drop off at 5417 Gerstner Memorial Drive, Lake Charles, LA 70607.

 The CPRA/LDAF/NRCS/OSWC Multi-Year Vegetative Planting Program is aimed at developing new and innovative methods of preventing, reducing, or reversing coastal erosion primarily through the use of native marsh plants.
 This program is funded by Louisiana’s Department of Natural Resources (DNR) – Coastal Restoration Division.
 United States Department of Agriculture – Natural Resources Conservation Service (NRCS) <http://www.nrcs.usda.gov/> provides technical guidance.
 The Louisiana Department of Agriculture and Forestry’s Soil and Water Conservation Committee (SWCC) <http://www.ldaf.state.la.us/> hires vegetative project managers to oversee planning, installing, and monitoring of the projects.
 The local Soil and Water Conservation Districts (SWCD) implement the projects.